xigadee/Microservice/Xigadee.Platform/_Docs/Introduction.md

 # Xigadee library - an introduction

-Xigadee is a Microservice framework that can be used to build extensible server based systems.
+Xigadee is an extensible Microservice framework that can be used to build modern scalable applications using Platform-As-A-Service technologies.

 It is made up of a number of key components.
-In this section, I will outline the basic building blocks of a Xigadee Microservice.
+In this section, I will outline the basic building blocks of a Xigadee Microservice, and explain how you can use them to build your application.

 ![Xigadee](Xigadee.png)